artiya4u/whispers/README.md

 100 Million Books exists to bring serendipity & unrestricted freedom back to book discovery, just like the old days before algorithms took over with social networks and search engines.

 This service also serves as a critique of modern media and the damage it's done to discourse on current affairs.
-See more at this article[Why](https://medium.com/@100millionbooks/why-332a1c325299) and a more recent one [A More Medium Medium](https://medium.com/@100millionbooks/a-truly-medium-medium-a584208bd622) to learn more about our objectives.
+See more at this article [Why](https://medium.com/@100millionbooks/why-332a1c325299) and a more recent one [A More Medium Medium](https://medium.com/@100millionbooks/a-truly-medium-medium-a584208bd622) to learn more about our objectives.

 To maximize the integrity of this environment of intellectual freedom, user privacy is a top priority.
 That's a big reason this source code is open, and we'll continue to open access to other client code bases, server code, and underlying data as we can.